About Artist - Judith Devons

 Art-Science Themes

-My series of art-science screen-prints - abstractions of cellular images - extends a unique collaboration with scientists at the Medical Research Council's Toxicology Unit at the University of Leicester.
+My series of art-science screen-prints - abstractions of cellular images - extended a unique collaboration with scientists at the Medical Research Council's Toxicology Unit at the University of Leicester and led to many exhibitions and workshops in the UK and in Beijing and Shanghai, China.

 I visited the Toxicology Unit and examined a variety of normal and abnormal human cells magnified up to a quarter of a million times using electron microscopy and then selected some to transform into innovative screen-prints.
 At first, the cells suggested radiating eyes, branching trees, swirling fishes and graceful dancers.
 Gradually, they evolved into lunar landscapes and muted abstractions.
 To scientists, however, the images represent neurones, neuronal transmitters, glial cells and apoptotic cells, and they are studied to understand the mechanisms that cause cells to die.

 All the prints are one-off works.
-To make them, I combine hand-made stencils with layers of drawings and images photographically transferred to screens and then over-painted.
+To make them, I combined hand-made stencils with layers of drawings and images photographically transferred to screens and then over-painted.

 Shadows, Memories and Nature

-Recently, my interest in identity and nature has led me to develop a new body of work.
-In my current screen-prints, shadows are superimposed on woodland paths and interior structures - suggesting memories and people looming just out of sight for viewers to interpret in their own personal ways.
+My interest in identity and nature has led me to develop another body of photographic and over-painted screen-prints in which shadows are superimposed on woodland paths and interior structures - suggesting memories and people looming just out of sight for viewers to interpret in their own personal ways.

 My starting point is usually one of more photographs that I edit and transfer to screens photographically.
 I combine them with hand-made stencils and layers of over-painting so that each of my screen-prints are unique one-off works.